nalevankova/Portfolio/README.md

 *	Basics of API testing
 *	Basics of testing HTML, CSS, and JavaScript
 *	Working with Git

+### Jumpstart - Ženský algoritmus
+* principles of modern design and use tools to create designs (UX/UI)
+* basics of HTML, CSS, and simple programming
+* working with databases, data analysis and visualizations
+* basic of Git, REST API

 ### [Automatizácia v Cypress.io v12](https://skillmea.sk/student/online-kurzy/test-automatizacia-v-cypress-io/kapitoly/instalacia-a-struktura-cypress-projektu)
 *	Introduction to Automated Testing in Cypress